fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 [^2]: Since 2019, Meta grew from 15 to 21 data centers across the globe, with at least three more reportedly in construction.
 This activity is in *addition* to any Metaverse needs, as Meta signed a long-term contract with Amazon Web Services for its virtual reality computing.
 In February 2023, Data Center Frontier [reported Meta halted at least three data center projects](https://www.datacenterfrontier.com/hyperscale/article/21548840/meta-will-abandon-some-data-center-builds-run-servers-longer).
 Its architects achieved a breakthrough that extended the lifespans of its servers.
 Meta decided to include those updates in new centers, so it delayed construction.
 The improvements did **not** extend to AI-based servers.

+**This post is number 2 of a series.
+You can read the first post [The medium is the message— Threads isn't a win for the Fediverse](https://fromjason.xyz/p/notebook/the-medium-is-the-message-threads-isn-t-a-win-for-the-fediverse/), and the third post [How do we stop Meta in 2024?
+We fix the information loop](https://fromjason.xyz/p/notebook/how-do-we-stop-meta-in-2024-we-fix-the-information-loop/)**

 [^3]: Or maybe the Metaverse?
 Who knows.
 Hit me up on Mastodon with a good name: [@fromjason@mastodon.social](https://mastodon.social/@fromjason)